Blog

 TinyChat15M: A Small Conversational Language Model

 The development of large language models (LLMs) like GPT-4 and Google’s Gemini marks a significant breakthrough in artificial intelligence.
-These models, with hundreds of billions of parameters—such as GPT-3 with 175 billion and Google’s PaLM 2 with 540 billion—are capable of handling a wide range of tasks, from creative writing to code generation.
+These models, with hundreds of billions of parameters such as GPT-3 with 175 billion and Google’s PaLM 2 with 540 billion, are capable of handling a wide range of tasks from creative writing to code generation.
 However, these advancements come at a considerable cost.
-For example, training GPT-3 required approximately 3640 petaflop/s-days, amounting to millions of dollars in expenses and demanding over 700 GB of VRAM to run efficiently.
+For example, training GPT-3 required approximately 3640 petaflop per second days, amounting to millions of dollars in expenses and demanding over 700 GB of VRAM to run efficiently.

-The high resource demands and environmental impact of large models have spurred the development of smaller, more efficient language models, known as small language models (SLMs).
+The high resource demands and environmental impact of large models have spurred the development of smaller and more efficient language models, known as small language models (SLMs).
 These SLMs are designed to perform specific tasks while using only a fraction of the resources required by their larger counterparts.
-For instance, training GPT-3 consumed 1287 MWh of electricity, resulting in 502 metric tons of carbon emissions—equivalent to the annual emissions of 112 gasoline-powered cars.
+For instance, training GPT-3 consumed 1287 MWh of electricity, resulting in 502 metric tons of carbon emissions, which is equivalent to the annual emissions of 112 gasoline powered cars.
 In environments with limited computational resources, such as mobile devices and edge computing platforms, SLMs provide a practical and efficient alternative.

-This blog introduces TinyChat15M, a 15-million parameter conversational language model built on the Meta Llama 2 architecture.
-TinyChat15M is designed to operate on devices with as little as 60 MB of free memory and has been successfully run on a Sipeed LicheeRV Nano W, a mini-sized RISC-V development board with just 256 MB of DDR3 memory.
-Inspired by Dr. Andrej Karpathy’s llama2.c project, TinyChat15M demonstrates how small conversational language models can be both effective and resource-efficient, making advanced AI capabilities more accessible and sustainable.
+This blog introduces TinyChat15M, a fifteen million parameter conversational language model built on the Meta Llama 2 architecture.
+TinyChat15M is designed to operate on devices with as little as sixty MB of free memory and has been successfully run on a Sipeed LicheeRV Nano W, a mini sized RISC V development board with just 256 MB of DDR3 memory.
+Inspired by Dr. Andrej Karpathy’s llama2.c project, TinyChat15M demonstrates how small conversational language models can be both effective and resource efficient, making advanced AI capabilities more accessible and sustainable.

 TinyChat: A Synthetic Dataset for Short Chat Conversations

-BASIC English is a simplified version of standard English, designed by linguist and philosopher Charles Kay Ogden.
+BASIC English is a simplified version of standard English designed by linguist and philosopher Charles Kay Ogden.
 It features a greatly reduced vocabulary and grammar, intended as an international auxiliary language and a tool for teaching English as a second language.
-Ogden introduced it in his 1930 book, Basic English: A General Introduction with Rules and Grammar.
-The core of BASIC English consists of 850 words, categorized into operations (100 words), things (400 words), picturable things (200 words), general qualities (100 words), and opposite qualities (50 words).
+Ogden introduced it in his 1930 book titled Basic English: A General Introduction with Rules and Grammar.
+The core of BASIC English consists of 850 words categorized into operations, things, picturable things, general qualities, and opposite qualities.
 These word roots are expanded using a defined set of affixes and forms to cover a broader range of expression.

 To generate the TinyChat dataset, these 850 core words were divided into nouns, verbs, and adjectives, following a methodology similar to that used by Eldan et al. in their TinyStories paper.
-In their approach, they created a vocabulary of about 1500 basic words, mimicking the vocabulary of a typical 3-4-year-old child, separated into nouns, verbs, and adjectives.
-For each story generation, three words (one verb, one noun, and one adjective) are randomly selected, prompting the model to create a story that combines these words, thereby increasing the diversity of the dataset.
+In their approach, they created a vocabulary of about 1500 basic words, mimicking the vocabulary of a typical three to four year old child, separated into nouns, verbs, and adjectives.
+For each story generation, three words, one verb, one noun, and one adjective, are randomly selected, prompting the model to create a story that combines these words, thereby increasing the diversity of the dataset.

-Using this approach, the nouns, verbs, and adjectives from BASIC English were combined, resulting in over 8 million possible word combinations.
-Due to the cost of generating the synthetic dataset, only a million of these combinations were randomly sampled and used as prompts for the GPT-4o mini model.
-The prompt template for this process is as follows:
+Using this approach, the nouns, verbs, and adjectives from BASIC English were combined, resulting in over eight million possible word combinations.
+Due to the cost of generating the synthetic dataset, only one million of these combinations were randomly sampled and used as prompts for the GPT 4o mini model.
+The prompt template for this process is as follows.

 System Prompt

 You are a helpful, respectful, and honest assistant.
 Always aim to provide the most helpful and safe answers.
 Your responses should not contain any harmful, unethical, racist, sexist, toxic, dangerous, or illegal content.
 Ensure that your answers are socially unbiased and positive.
 If a question does not make sense or is not factually coherent, explain why rather than providing an incorrect answer.
 If you do not know the answer, do not share false information.
-Use only BASIC (British Academic Scientific International Commercial) English words, along with words that a typical three to four-year-old would understand.
-Follow these specific grammar rules: add -es or -ies to form plural nouns, -ing or -ed to turn verbs into adjectives, -ing or -er to turn verbs into nouns, -ly to turn adjectives into adverbs, and -er or -est to compare amounts.
-Use un- to create opposites of adjectives.
-Form questions by inverting the word order with ‘do’.
-Use normal English changes for verbs and pronouns, create compound words from two nouns (e.g., ‘football’) or a noun and a direction (e.g., ‘sundown’), and write measures, numbers, money, days, months, years, and clock times in English words with no symbols or special characters, except for commas and periods.
+Use only BASIC English words, along with words that a typical three to four year old would understand.
+Follow these specific grammar rules: add es or ies to form plural nouns, ing or ed to turn verbs into adjectives, ing or er to turn verbs into nouns, ly to turn adjectives into adverbs, and er or est to compare amounts.
+Use un to create opposites of adjectives.
+Form questions by inverting the word order with do.
+Use normal English changes for verbs and pronouns, create compound words from two nouns or a noun and a direction, and write measures, numbers, money, days, months, years, and clock times in English words with no symbols or special characters, except for commas and periods.
 Do not use any punctuation marks except for commas and periods.
 Spell out all numbers as simple English words.
-Use industry-specific or scientific terms as needed, such as ‘plural’, ‘conjugation’, ‘noun’, ‘adjective’, ‘adverb’, ‘qualifier’, ‘operator’, ‘pronoun’, and ‘directive’, which are necessary in language teaching but not part of BASIC English.
+Use industry specific or scientific terms as needed, such as plural, conjugation, noun, adjective, adverb, qualifier, operator, pronoun, and directive, which are necessary in language teaching but not part of BASIC English.

 User Prompt